hexbatch/apple-core/v1/docs/layers/a-core-layers/rates.md

 * Rate sets can be used by more than one user, this is recorded in the layers only in this rate api
 * Stores rate data in a fast lookup, but layers still passes the rate set to the core for adjustment
+* An agent can have different rates for each user they represent.

+Rates are changed by admins. (unless no admin layer, then rates are changed by anyone on local ip)

 ## create rates